manaksu/CodeWatch/README.md

 > Time as code.
 The watch displays the current time as a Python function — syntax-highlighted in VS Code colours, with JetBrains Mono font.
 Every minute, the code updates.
 Read the return value to tell the time.
 Dark mode and light mode available. *For those who think in functions.*

 ## Credits
 Built by manaksu.
-JetBrains Mono font by JetBrains (SIL Open Font License).
+JetBrains Mono font by JetBrains (SIL Open Font License) Free.